USS Chief (MCM-14): Crest of USS Chief

 Navy blue and gold are the traditional colors of the United States Navy.
-The mine in the center of the shield represents the mine countermeasures mission of the Chief while the crossed Officer's sword and Enlisted cutlass symbolize Surface Warfare excellence.
+The mine in the center of the shield represents the mine countermeasures mission of Chief while the crossed Officer's sword and Enlisted cutlass symbolize Surface Warfare excellence.
 The fouled Navy anchor, insignia of a Chief Petty Officer, is further symbolic of the United States Navy's leadership and commemorates the fact that Chief was launched on 12 June 1993 during the centennial of the Chief Petty Officer Corps.
 The three silver stars above the fouled anchor depict the leadership and service of the Master Chief Petty Officers of the Navy (MCPON) – past, present and future and honor the ship's Sponsor.

 The stars are also arranged in the same manner about the anchor as the international navigational symbol for lights and shapes about the mast; signifying a vessel engaged in mine clearance operations.
 There are 84 links in the fouled anchor chain, one for each plank owner, the ship's sponsor, and the Matron of Honor.
 The trident atop the crest denotes seapower.
-The blue and white surface from which it rises represents both the sea, upon which the ship was born.
+The blue and white surface from which it rises represents the sea, upon which the ship was born.

 Surrounding the trident are seven stars representing the seven Battle Stars won during the Second World War and the Korean War by the first ship to bear the name Chief, USS Chief (AM-315).
 The five above the trident for World War II and the two alongside for the Korean War.

 Between 2006 and 2007, the first command senior enlisted who were graduates of the Command Master Chief/COB class at Newport, Rhode Island, were appointed to minesweeper units.
 The command senior chief billet was established and provided guidance and advocacy for enlisted sailors assigned to the ship.
 The command senior chief served as an advisor to the commanding officer on all issues pertaining to enlisted matters.
 While command senior chiefs were assigned to "crews" and not the ship specifically, it is hard to determine who was the first rated command senior chief on board USS Chief.
 However, records show that CMDCM(AW/SW) Jim Cahill and HMCS(SW/FMF) Chad Smith from Crew Conflict were the first command-appointed senior enlisted leaders on board USS Chief (MCM-14).
 In January 2015, the navy announced the command senior chief rating CMDCS, whereas previously assigned senior enlisted leaders retained their rating.